Below are some frequently asked questions about working with our law firm:

 Q: What are your hours of operation?

 A: We see new clients in our office, via telephone or via Skype on Monday to Saturday by appointment only between the hours of 10:00am to 6:00pm EST. To schedule a new client consultation please call: 770-756-6056.
-At our firm, we answer the phones between 8AM to midnight EST Monday to Friday, and 9AM to 9PM EST Saturday and Sunday.
+At our firm, we answer the phones between 6AM to 8PM EST Monday to Sunday.
 If you prefer, you can also schedule the appointment yourself by visiting the lawyer's calendar page.

 Q: If I hire you as my lawyer and I have a question, how can I reach you?